Pumpkin Patch Maze Preschool Craft

 Harvest activities can be extended to crafts and activities in the classroom.
 You can create a small pumpkin patch with recyclable materials for kids to explore.

 This pumpkin patch is made with recycled creamers on a recycled foam tray.
 That's a lot of materials saved from the landfill.

-This activity is great for engaging fine motor skills as kids maneuver the pompom seed through the pumpkin patch.
+This activity is great for engaging fine motor and STEM skills as kids build the maze and maneuver the pompom seed through the pumpkin patch.

 Related: Modeling Clay Maze on a recycled foam tray.